d-morrison/IntroStatActivities/_book/06-inference-1cat.md

 ## Terminology review

-These are a few of the terms we will cover in today's activity.
+In this activity we will introduction simulation hypothesis testing and confidence intervals for a single categorical variable.
+These are a few of the terms we will cover in today's activity:

-* Parameter of Interest
+* Parameter of interest

-* Null Hypothesis
+* Null hypothesis

-* Alternative Hypothesis
+* Alternative hypothesis

+* Simulation

-* Null distribuiton
+* Null distribution

 * p-value

 * Bootstrapping

-* Confidence Interval
+* Confidence interval

-To review these concepts see Chapter 5 in your textbook
+To review these concepts see Chapter 5 in your textbook, focusing on Sections 5.1 to 5.3.

 ## Steps of the statistical investigation process

 We will work through a six-step process to complete a hypothesis test for a single proportion.

 * **Ask a research question** that can be addressed by collecting data.
-What are the researchers trying to show.
+What are the researchers trying to show?

 * **Design a study and collect data**.
 This step involves selecting the people or objects to be studied and how to gather relevant data on them.